mumez/Historia/doc/tutorial/07_domain_actions.md

 ### Retrieving a Balance

 To retrieve the balance of a specific account, we define the `getBalanceAt:` method.
-This method takes an account ID as input, retrieves the corresponding model from the `ModelSpace`, and returns its balance.
+This method takes an account ID as input, retrieves the corresponding model from the ModelSpace, and returns its balance.

 ```Smalltalk
 (actions)